Emmanuelle Guyon, the mirror of your emotions

 branches and leaves of ginkgo biloba

-The leaf from the ginkgo biloba tree looks very delicate with its fan shape.
-You will find it in several of our creations.
+The leaf of the Ginkgo biloba tree is remarkably delicate with its fan-shaped form.
+You can find it featured in several of our creations.
+It also carries significant symbolism in Japan, often referred to as "the survivor."

 Japanese Ginkgo ring in sterling silver.